 Breast augmentation is one of the most commonly performed cosmetic procedures in the country.
 Simply stated, it is the placement of breast implants just above or below the pectoralis muscles to change the size or shape of the breasts.
-Women visit Freeman Plastic Surgery for breast augmentation at our Idaho Falls and Jackson Hole offices from Twin Falls and Pocatello, ID, as well as other areas throughout the Rockies.
+Women visit Freeman Plastic Surgery for breast augmentation at our Idaho Falls and Jackson Hole offices from Twin Falls, Boise, and Pocatello, Idaho, as well as throughout Wyoming and the Rockies.

 Why Choose Breast Augmentation